-With talk of Earth Overshoot Day each year, it’s worth looking at the ecological footprint of each country – which we explore in this guide.
+With talk of Earth Overshoot Day each year, it’s worth looking at the ecological footprint of each country.

-This is a number that expresses the number of Earths (in terms of planetary resources used and consumption rate) each country uses throughout the year based on how the population lives.
+An ecological footprint is a number that expresses the number of Earths (in terms of planetary resources used and consumption rate of natural resources) each country uses throughout the year based on how the population lives.

-It’s a number that does have some flaws with how it is calculated and how it can be used, but it gives a good guide as to which countries are using/consuming more natural resources in their own country compared to others.
+It’s a number that does have some flaws and limitations with how it is calculated and how it can be used, but it gives a general guide as to which countries are using/consuming more natural resources in their own country compared to others.

 What Is An Ecological Footprint?